apostrophecms/apostrophe-cli/README.md

-# apostrophe-cli
+# Apostrophe CLI

-The apostrophe-cli is a cross-platform starting point for creating and configuring [ApostropheCMS](https://github.com/apostrophecms/apostrophe) projects, providing a simple boilerplate generator and wrapping other useful functions into an easy to use command line tool.
+The Apostrophe CLI is a cross-platform starting point for creating and configuring [ApostropheCMS](https://github.com/apostrophecms/apostrophe) projects, providing a simple boilerplate generator and wrapping other useful functions into an easy to use command line tool.

-First, install apostrophe-cli as a global NPM module:
+First, install `apostrophe-cli` as a global NPM module:
 ```bash
 npm install -g apostrophe-cli
 ```